Due: Mon Feb 4 11:59 pm

 Like most library functions,

-gets) or truncate the read operation (
+gets) or truncate the read operation (if you use

 read_line function that operates in this manner: